 The Company utilizes the Monte Carlo simulation valuation model to value market-based restricted stock units.
 The Monte Carlo simulation model utilizes multiple input variables that determine the probability of satisfying the performance conditions stipulated in the award grant and calculates the fair market value for the market-based restricted stock units granted.
 The Monte Carlo simulation model also uses stock price volatility and other variables to estimate the probability of satisfying the performance conditions, including the possibility that the market condition may not be satisfied, and the resulting fair value of the award.
-Market-based restricted stock units were not granted during the three-month periods ended January 28, 2017 and January 30, 2016.
+Information pertaining to the market-based restricted stock units and the related estimated assumptions used to calculate the fair value of the market-based restricted stock units granted during the three- and six-month periods ended April 29, 2017 and April 30, 2016 using the Monte Carlo simulation model are as follows: